 19 May Recap: NRC Live — De Fintech-Realiteit

 Last week, NRC Live brought fintech innovators together in Amsterdam to discuss and showcase their new solutions brought forward by blockchain, artificial intelligence, mobile payments and robo advisory.
-They also awarded the Fintech 2017 Impact awards, which was won in the name of cooperation.
+They also awarded the Fintech 2017 Impact awards.

 On Thursday the 11th of May, NRC Live hosted the conference – De Fintech-Realiteit – with cooperation from partners Topicus, Capgemini and KNAB bank.
 The conference was set out by NRC Live to stimulate fintech innovation and answer the following questions: